Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

-\proof{Proof} We prove this result via a counting argument based on the linear relaxation of the \ssabbrvx~problem.
-Start by solving this linear relaxation to generate $\mb{z}^{LP}$.
-Take all $z_{ik}$ variables with values in $\{0,1\}$ and fix them, then re-solve the LP.
-We now have a LP where all basic $z_{ik}$ variables are fractional.
+\end{theorem} \proof{Proof} We prove this result via a counting argument based on the linear relaxation of the \ssabbrvx~problem.
+Let $\mb{z}^{LP}$ be the optimal solution to this linear relaxation.
+Take all $z_{ik}^{LP}$ variables with values in $\{0,1\}$ and fix them, then re-solve the LP.
+We now have a LP where all basic $z_{ik}^{LP}$ variables are fractional.
 We now bound the number of data points with fractional variables, denoted $\hat{{\cal X}}$.
-Let $n_{frac}$ be the number of fractional basic $z_{ik}$ variables.
-Note that for every data point $x^i \in {\cal X}$ there must be at least two basic fractional variables $z_{ik}$ associated with it, implying $2 |\hat{{\cal X}}| \leq n_{frac}$.
+Let $n_{frac}$ be the number of fractional basic $z_{ik}^{LP}$ variables.
+Note that for every data point $x^i \in \hat{\cal X}$ there must be at least two basic fractional variables $z_{ik}^{LP}$ associated with it, implying $2 |\hat{{\cal X}}| \leq n_{frac}$.

-Also note that the LP has at most the following tight constraints: \begin{itemize} \item $|\hat{{\cal X}}|$ constraints corresponding to constraint \eqref{const:cluster_assignment}. \item $\sum_{g \in {\cal G}} \beta_g \leq K \gamma |{\cal F}|$ constraints of type \eqref{const:dominance} corresponding to the pre-fixed $\alpha$-representation constraints. \item $K$ active upper or lower bound constraints of type \eqref{const:cardinality}. \end{itemize} In total there are at most $K + K \gamma_{MAX} + \hat{{\cal X}}$ tight constraints, implying $n_{frac} \leq K + K \gamma_{MAX} + \hat{{\cal X}}$.
+Also note that the LP has at most the following tight constraints: \begin{itemize} \item $|\hat{{\cal X}}|$ constraints corresponding to constraint \eqref{const:cluster_assignment}. \item $\sum_{g \in {\cal G}} \beta_g \leq K \gamma |{\cal F}|$ constraints of type \eqref{const:dominance} corresponding to the pre-fixed $\alpha$-representation constraints. \item $K$ active upper or lower bound constraints of type \eqref{const:cardinalityA}. \end{itemize} In total there are at most $K + K \gamma_{MAX} + \hat{{\cal X}}$ tight constraints, implying $n_{frac} \leq K + K \gamma_{MAX} + \hat{{\cal X}}$.
 Combining both the upper and lower bound for $n_{frac}$ and re-arranging terms we get that $\hat{{\cal X}} \leq K + \sum_{g \in {\cal G}} \beta_g$.
 The worst-case fairness violation is upper-bounded by the number of fractional variables, completing the result.